Oliver-makes-code/gekker-lang/spec/Functions.md

 `const` functions are pure functions.
 That means they aren't allowed I/O, they aren't allowed to allocate on the heap, they aren't allowed to call non-const functions, they aren't allowed to use pointers, they aren't allowed to access or mutate outside state, and they aren't allowed to call foreign functions.

+However, they can modify data from `ref mut`s.

 ```
 const func DoSomething(x: i32): i32 {
     return x * 2;